TICA STANDARD

 COAT:

-curliness of the coat on the saddle area of the back is variable due to climate, seasons and
+coat on the saddle area of the back is variable due to climate, seasons and hormones, especially in

 (SR): Medium.